dl4c/dl4c.github.io/callforpapers.md

 Please submit your work at [https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/DL4C](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/DL4C)

-Authors of papers accepted at ICLR 2025 who wish to submit their work to the workshop do so by [contactig us](mailto:dl4c@googlegroups.com) via email.
+Authors of papers accepted at NeurIPS 2025 who wish to submit their work to the workshop do so by [contactig us](mailto:dl4c@googlegroups.com) via email.

 ##### **Are we allowed to submit a paper with an appendix?**